 - 19.39 The FSA, together with several other UK authorities, has powers under Part 8 of the Enterprise Act to enforce breaches of consumer protection law.
 Where a breach has been committed, the FSA will liaise with other authorities, particularly the Office of Fair Trading (the OFT), to determine which authority is best placed to take enforcement action.
 The FSA would generally expect to be the most appropriate authority to deal with breaches by authorised firms in relation to regulated activities. - 19.40 The Enterprise Act identifies two main types of breach which trigger the Part 8 enforcement powers.
 These are referred to as "domestic infringements", which are breaches of UK law, and "Community infringements" which are breaches of the EU legislation listed in Schedule 13 of the Enterprise Act.
-In both cases the breach must be regarded as harming the collective interests of consumers. - 19.41 The Community legislation falling within the FSA's scope under the Enterprise Act is: - the Unfair Terms in Consumer Contracts Directive; 14 - the Comparative and Misleading Advertising Directive; 15 - the E-Commerce Directive; 16 - the Distance Marketing Directive; 17 and - the Unfair Commercial Practices Directive.
-18 - 19.42 The FSA has powers under Part 8 of the Enterprise Act both as a "designated enforcer" in relation to domestic and Community infringements and as a "CPC enforcer" which gives the FSA and other CPC enforcers additional powers in relation to Community infringements so that they can meet their obligations as "competent"
+In both cases the breach must be regarded as harming the collective interests of consumers. - 19.41 The Community legislation falling within the FSA's scope under the Enterprise Act is: - the Unfair Terms in Consumer Contracts Directive; - the Comparative and Misleading Advertising Directive; - the E-Commerce Directive; - the Distance Marketing Directive; and - the Unfair Commercial Practices Directive. - 19.42 The FSA has powers under Part 8 of the Enterprise Act both as a "designated enforcer" in relation to domestic and Community infringements and as a "CPC enforcer" which gives the FSA and other CPC enforcers additional powers in relation to Community infringements so that they can meet their obligations as "competent authorities" under Regulation (EC) No.2006/2004 on co-operation between national authorities responsible for enforcement of consumer protection laws (the CPC Regulation).